amanxmhd/Interview-Assessment/README.md

 ## Project Goal
 The primary objective of this challenge is to assess your ability to implement a robust **hybrid mobile application** architecture.
 You will be tasked with integrating and managing a persistent **Flutter Engine** within a **Native Android (Kotlin)** application, demonstrating lifecycle management and seamless native-to-Flutter navigation using specific routes.

+## Important notes
+From the time this link has been sent to you, you have 1 week to complete this task.
+If possible try to complete it in one sitting rather than across multuple days.
+It should take at most 3 hours.

 ---

 ## Prerequisites